ssokolow/get_user_headers/README.rst

 kindly to being forced into pointless drudgework because you were too busy to provide an RSS feed or an ePub exporter.

-Those are the two kinds of scrapers I write and I refuse to be locked into walled gardens like the iTunes store.
+Those are the two kinds of scrapers I write and, no, a walled garden with a proprietary client, such as Apple is offering, is not an acceptable substitute.

 If you do statistical analysis to identify likely bots, I'll do the labwork to develop a random delay function which is statistically indistinguishable from a